conancat/fbscrape/readme.md

 # Facebook Feed Photo Scrapper

-This is an experiment on writing a Facebook Feed photo scrapper with CoffeeScript and NodeJS.
+This is an experiment on writing a Facebook Feed photo scrapper command-line tool with CoffeeScript and NodeJS.

-Using openly available data on the Facebook Graph API we look for public images that are posted by a page (or person) and download them to our disk drive.
+Using openly available data on the Facebook Graph API we look for public images that are posted by a page (or person) and save them to our disk drives.

 Good for backing up images for Facebook pages and other purposes that I shall not mention.